TYLER-JM/family-fantasy-express/README.md

 - `$ npx prisma generate` -- needs to be manually invoked after changes to the schema, in order for Prisma Client to be updated to accomodate the new schema

+- `$ node server/cron.js` -- should be run daily to keep the database up to date while the season is ongoing.
+This is the command that will eventually be run automoatically.

 ----

 - `$ npx prisma studio` -- spin up a GUI to view and interact with your data.
 This opens in your browser.